 So often nowadays loyalty is questioned and let go of, people don't generally live as loyal lives as the Queen did.

 What does loyalty mean to you?
 What does loyalty look like in your life?

 Ultimately, all of these characteristics are what being a leader is all about.
-As Her Majesty said, they’re also qualities which Jesus held and therefore she looked and aimed to do by following his example.
+As Her Majesty said, they’re also all qualities that Jesus held.
+She looked to and aimed for, Jesus’ example.

-As you head into the Jubilee Bank holiday weekend, I encourage you to spend some time reflecting on the Queen and her decision to continually stay true to that vow she made 70 years ago, to serve this country from a place of faith.
+As you head into the Jubilee Bank holiday weekend, I encourage you to spend some time reflecting on the power of the small decisions that she has made in the quiet places.
+Those times that were between her and God.
+That decision to continually stay true to the vow she made 70 years ago.